christophsax/x13story/README.md

 Update stories in [`inst/stories`](https://github.com/christophsax/x13story/tree/master/inst/stories) to trigger automated rendering on Travis.
 After successful rendering, they should be shown on the website.
+A test site is located [here](http://52.30.3.168/story3).

 To install this package from Github: